 Throughout Forest Edge, rooms and hallways are dotted with unique, energy-efficient LED light fixtures.
 MSA integrated components that utilize internal photosensitive and occupancy controls, allowing facility management to adjust the light level of each fixture to the minimum light necessary or to turn off lights when rooms are unoccupied.
 Additional behind-the-scenes projects led by MSA included electrical controls and connections for all outlets, light fixtures, sensory-driven parking lot lighting, and complete audio-visual, security and fire protection systems.
 Plumbing was also a major component of the project, with MSA integrating piping from over 100 wells drilled beneath the parking lot into the building for geothermal heating, cooling and general water use.

-The newly complete Forest Edge Elementary School is anticipating a safe grand opening for students on September 3, 2020.
-The entire community and school district looks forward to empowering learning opportunities in this collaborative, inspiring, sustainable new space.
+The community and school district are excited to empower learning opportunities in this collaborative, inspiring, sustainable new space.